atsushieno/ktmidi/docs/design/MidiAccess.md

 We have the following platform-specific implementations:

 - `AndroidMidiAccess`: based on `android.media.midi` API, on Kotlin/JVM.
 The feature is limited due to Android platform limitation.
 - `JvmMidiAccess`: based on `javax.sound.midi` API, on Kotlin/JVM.
 The feature is quite limited because of Java's poor support and classic design to make everything in G.C.M.
-It is not recommended to use it; use RtMidiAccess for better feature sets.
+It is not recommended to use it; use `RtMidiAccess` or `LibreMidiAccess` for better feature sets.
 - `AlsaMidiAccess`: based on [atsushieno/alsakt](https://github.com/atsushieno/alsakt), on Kotlin/JVM.
 Supports virtual MIDI ports, and partial device detection.
 More importantly, it is based on ALSA sequencer API which covers much more than javax.sound.midi which is based on ALSA rawmidi (which lacks support for virtual instruments etc.).
 - `RtMidiAccess`: based on [thestk/rtmidi](https://github.com/thestk/rtmidi), on Kotlin/JVM.
 Supports virtual MIDI ports (wherever supported), no device detection.
-It should be used the default cross-platform desktop implementation on Mac and Windows.
 - `RtMidiNativeAccess`: same as `RtMidiAccess`, but for Kotlin/Native.
+- `LibreMidiAccess`: based on [celtera/libremidi](https://github.com/celtera/libremidi), on Kotlin/JVM.
+Supports virtual MIDI ports (wherever supported), supports MIDI 2.0 UMP ports, no device detection (due to [binder limitation](https://github.com/atsushieno/libremidi-javacpp/issues/2)).
+It should be used the default cross-platform desktop implementation on Linux, Mac and Windows ([TODO](https://github.com/atsushieno/libremidi-javacpp/issues/4)).
 - `JzzMidiAccess` : based on [Jazz-Soft/JZZ](https://jazz-soft.net/doc/JZZ/), on Kotlin/JS.
 Not really tested yet.
 - `WebMidiAccess` : direct Web MIDI API implementation for Kotlin/Wasm.